-37 Interest Payable on Term Deposit in Deceased Account:
+5.5.
+Interest Payable on Term Deposit in Deceased Account:

 - In the event of death of the depositor before the date of maturity of deposit and amount of the deposit is claimed after the date of maturity, the Bank shall pay interest at the contracted rate till the date of maturity.
-From the date of maturity to the date of payment, the Bank shall pay simple interest at the applicable rate obtaining on the date of maturity, for the period for which the deposit remained with the Bank beyond the date of maturity; as per the Bank's policy in this regard. - If the amount of deposit is claimed before the date of maturity, interest at the rate applicable to the period for which the deposit has remained with the bank, without any penalty will be paid. - However, in the case of death of the depositor after the date of maturity of the deposit, the bank shall pay interest at savings deposit rate applicable on the date of maturity from the date of maturity till the date of payment.
+From the date of maturity to the date of payment, the Bank shall pay simple interest at the applicable rate obtaining on the date of maturity, for the period for which the deposit remained with the Bank beyond the date of maturity as per the Bank's policy in this regard. - If the amount of deposit is claimed before the date of maturity, interest at the rate applicable to the period for which the deposit has remained with the bank, without any penalty will be paid. - However, in the case of death of the depositor after the date of maturity of the deposit, the bank shall pay interest at savings deposit rate applicable on the date of maturity from the date of maturity till the date of payment.

-38 Insurance Cover for Deposits:
+5.6.
+Insurance Cover for Deposits:

 All bank deposits are covered under the insurance scheme offered by Deposit Insurance and Credit Guarantee Corporation of India (DICGC) subject to certain limits and conditions.
-The details of the insurance cover in force, will be made available to the depositor.
-The premium is being paid by the Bank, at present.
+The details of the insurance cover in force will be made available to the depositor.

-39 Stop Payment Facility:
+5.7.
+Stop Payment Facility: